Thank you AGU for recognizing UrbanEmissions efforts in addressing the information gaps in air pollution research.

-UrbanEmissions.info was founded by Dr. Sarath Guttikunda in 2007 with the vision to be a repository of information, research, and analysis related to air pollution.
+UEinfo was founded in 2007 with the vision to be a repository of information, research, and analysis related to air pollution

-There is also a need to rapidly scale-up the use of analytical tools for the secondary and tertiary cities which are following in the foot steps of the expanding mega-cities.
-Modern information technology advances, their increasing presence, open-data resources, and networking, offers a tremendous opportunity to establish such tools, to help city managers, regulators, academia, and citizen groups to develop a coordinated approach for integrated air quality management for a city.
+There is also a need to rapidly scale-up applications to the secondary and the tertiary cities which are following in the foot steps of the expanding mega-cities.
+Advances in information technology, open-data resources, and networking, offers a tremendous opportunity to establish such tools, to help city managers, regulators, academia, and citizen groups to develop a coordinated approach for integrated air quality management for a city.

 UrbanEmissions.Info, has four objectives: